LivePersonInc/akka-actor-x/README.md

 ```

 ###You can enable/disable actor-x roles by editing akka configuration file
-<br>Following is an example of akka configuration file containing actor-x:
+Following is an example of akka configuration file containing actor-x:
 <br>(You can also see a demo inside test package (<a href="src/test/java/com/liveperson/infra/common/akka/actorx/demo/BlackJack.java">BlackJack</a>) and play with the test configuration (<a href="src/test/resources/application.conf">application.conf</a>))

 ```yml